Jiayan "Jenny" Shi

 Director / Producer / DP

-Jiayan “Jenny” Shi is a Chicago-based documentary filmmaker and video journalist who is passionate about social justice issues regarding people of color.
-She shoots, edits and produces video stories and short documentaries about immigration, race and crime in Chicago for multiple local outlets.
-She is also working on several projects as a researcher, digital content editor and translator including the ITVS-funded digital series “Pulling The Thread”, PBS co-produced digital campaign “Veterans Coming Home” and the 2019 Sundance selection “American Factory”.
+Jiayan “Jenny” Shi is a Chicago-based documentary filmmaker and video journalist.
+She shoots, edits and produces stories about immigration, race and crime in Chicago for multiple local outlets.
+She is also working on several projects as a researcher, digital content editor and translator including the ITVS-funded web series “Pulling The Thread”, PBS co-produced digital campaign “Veterans Coming Home” and the 2019 Sundance award-winning documentary “American Factory”.
 Before Shi came to the U.S., she worked with China Central Television (CCTV) and Shanghai Media Group (SMG), helping produce investigative TV programs and a political TV documentary.
 Jenny is a graduate of Kartemquin’s Diverse Voices In Docs program, a TFI Network alum and the winner of the Paley DocPitch Competition 2018.
 Jenny’s work has won a Chicago College Emmy and earned a nomination for a Student Academy Award.